PromCopilot: Simplifying Prometheus Metric Querying in Cloud Native Online Service Systems via Large Language Models

 \subsection{Motivation}

 In practice, engineers may write PromQL queries to query metric data for different purposes, such as observing resource consumption trends, locating root causes, etc. These PromQL queries can be complex, and writing them requires a sufficient understanding of the syntax of PromQL and the context of the system (e.g., the deployment of service instances).
 This makes writing PromQL queries a time-consuming task.
 In this paper, we aim to design an approach that can transform engineers' natural language questions into PromQL queries.
-In this way, it helps engineers write the required PromQL query faster and reduces learning barriers and time costs.
+This approach encourages engineers to interact with Prometheus metrics through natural language in a more convenient and fast manner.

 Figure~\ref{fig:motivation example} shows an example of a natural language question and the corresponding PromQL query.
 In this example, the engineer wants to know which node has the most available memory among the nodes where the order service is deployed, so that he can decide the subsequent deployment strategy.
 The corresponding PromQL query uses $topk$ operator to analyze the available memory metric of the corresponding node to achieve this purpose.
 Since LLMs exhibit promising natural language understanding and code generation capabilities, it is straightforward to implement the approach based on LLMs.
 However, we found it still has the following challenges: